 Dump Truck Driver

 Mostly working on construction sites, dump truck drivers transport loose materials in an open-bed truck.
 They can also be found working at mines and storage facilities.
 Coal, gravel, sand, and crushed rock are their passengers.

 Sometimes, working as a team is more efficient.
 That holds true with team driving, as long as you’re partnered with the right person.
 Working as a team can bring in thousands of dollars more per year than driving solo.
 When there are two drivers to one truck, the federal regulations don’t hold as much clout; driving time is broken up, giving the team additional hours on the road.
 Jobs can be completed quicker, making room for more pick ups in the same amount of time it would take one driver to get one assignment done.

 Food Service Drivers

 Just like it sounds, food service drivers deliver to restaurants, supermarkets, and other food-related industries.
-These drivers get to go home every night and still earn an annual salary of over $60,000.
 Drivers in the food service have a physically demanding job—they have to unload their own trucks.
 It’s best to be in great shape in order to sustain this type of job.

 A Career Unlike Any Other